Are you familiar with the term ‘Reserved’?

 - They are often introverted and don’t enjoy being in the spotlight

 - Reserved people are usually very loyal to their family and friends, and have a strong sense of morality

 - They can be a little shy at first, but once you get to know them they are some of the most interesting people you will ever meet

 - They tend to be quite independent and don’t need others’ approval to feel good about themselves

 Reserved Personality Examples

-Reserved people are often seen as quiet or introspective, but there are many famous Reserved personalities who have made their mark on the world.
+There are many famous Reserved personalities who have made their mark on the world.